 While this proposal seeks to delegate control of the SupportedBlockchains whitelist to the Foundation, for operational efficiency, this does not stop any community members from deploying new chains and rallying support to whitelist them.

-At a supply of nearly 660M POKT, this is only 0.91% inflation, which seems like a worthwhile cost for the outcome of growing Pocket’s multi-chain ecosystem, especially when those least diluted will be those who are most engaged.
+Assuming 3 months of Minimum Viable Relays under these assumptions, this would result in 0.19% inflation overall.
+This seems like a worthwhile cost for the outcome of growing Pocket’s multi-chain ecosystem, especially when those least diluted will be those who are most engaged.

 A future upgrade will remove many of these risks by using on-chain data to automatically remove targeted servicing.
 However, we would argue that the market demand for these new chains is high enough, and the risks of this particular solution low enough, that moving forward with this proposal would still be worth doing.